 1. INTRODUCTION

-In everyday life, people often have to solve personal problems they experience.
+In everyday life, people often must solve personal problems they experience.
 Problems are useful for training one's thinking skills.
 One of the subjects that cannot be separated from problems was mathematics.
 Mathematics is the basis of all branches of knowledge needed to solve problems.
 Problem-solving ability is one of the standard processes in mathematics learning.

-Mathematics is one of the subjects that has an important role in education (Eviyanti et. al, 2017).
-Mathematics takes an important role as a tool to regulate our daily lives in society (Risdiyantin & Prahmana, 2017).
+Mathematics is one of the subjects that has an important role in education (Eviyanti et al., 2017).
+Mathematics plays an important role as a tool to regulate our daily lives in society (Risdiyantin & Prahmana, 2017).
 The most important thing in learning mathematics is understanding the concepts of the material presented.
-To understand mathematical concepts pupils must have special competencies, the competence in question is creative thinking (Puspitasari & Wiryanto, 2019).
+To understand mathematical concepts, pupils must have special competencies.
+The competence in question is creative thinking (Puspitasari & Wiryanto, 2019).

 Creative thinking is one of the important abilities in solving problems.
-Increasing the ability to think creatively, student achievement is also expected to increase (Umriani et. al, 2020).
+Increasing the ability to think creatively, student achievement is also expected to increase (Umriani et al., 2016). al, 2020).
 Creative thinking skills need to be improved through teaching materials.
-Good and innovative teaching materials can increase pupils’ creativity (Rahmawati et. al, 2017).
+Good and innovative teaching materials can increase pupils’ creativity (Rahmawati et al., 2016). al, 2017).
 Learning resources or teaching materials that can help students learn independently are one of the important roles in the learning process.

 Learning resources or teaching materials that can help students learn independently are one of the important roles in the learning process (Pratiwi, 2019).
 One of the goals in learning is that pupils can understand the concepts of learning material being delivered.
-The teacher must be able to prepare teaching materials appropriately so that the learning process can improve pupils creative thinking.
+The teacher must be able to prepare teaching materials appropriately so that the learning process can improve pupils' creative thinking.
 One of them is by providing student worksheets.

 Student worksheets are created to help students relate problems with the subject matter to everyday life (Yaden, 2017).
 Students need worksheets as teaching material that can make them actively and creatively participate in learning mathematics and can help them find learning concepts through solving everyday problems (İnan & Erkus, 2017).
-Pupils’ worksheets are guides used by pupil to conduct learning activities. pupils’ worksheets in school have not included clear indicators, all fonts are the same, there are no differentiated, there are no instructions for using the worksheets of pupils and the material illustrations are absent, the layout colors are less attractive (İnan & Erkus, 2017).
+Pupils’ worksheets are guides used by pupils to conduct learning activities. pupils’ worksheets in school have not included clear indicators, all fonts are the same, there are no differentiated, there are no instructions for using the worksheets of pupils and the material illustrations are absent, the layout colors are less attractive (İnan & Erkus, 2017).
 Teachers need to design pupil worksheets that are innovative and can make pupils able to improve their creative thinking abilities.

 Learning with pupil worksheets allows students to learn faster in completing one or more basic competencies because students can learn them first, and pupil worksheets that are developed contain material and are rich in practical questions that will guide students in finding concepts so that the pupil worksheets provided can direct students to solve mathematical problems related to real-life (Nasution & Sinaga, 2017).

 Based on observations made, many teachers have not designed teaching materials in the form of Mathematics Worksheets in the learning process in the classroom.
 Most teachers still use questions that come from textbooks or books published (DepEd Order, No. 16, 2012).
-Though it should be the ones who know the cognitive abilities of the pupil they teach are the teachers concerned.
+Though it should be the ones who know the cognitive abilities of the pupil, they teach, the teachers are concerned.
 Seeing the many educational problems encountered in teaching and learning Mathematics, teachers must minimize them.